Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 1. Power on the DUT.
 1. Hold the `BOOT_MENU_KEY` to enter the UEFI Boot Menu.
 1. Select the `iPXE Network boot` option using the arrow keys and press `Enter`.
-1. Select the `Autoboot` option using the arrow keys and press `Enter`.
+1. Select the `Autoboot` option using the arrow keys, then press `Enter`.

 **Expected result**

-If the server assigned to the `Autoboot` option is available in the local network after a while menu should appear.
+If the server assigned to the `Autoboot` option is available in the local network, the boot menu should appear.

-If the server assigned to the `Autoboot` option isn't available in the local network, selecting this option will result in configuring the network interfaces and in the case of no access to the server, return to the setup menu.
+If the server assigned to the `Autoboot` option isn't available in the local network, selecting this option will result in configuring the network interfaces and return to the `Setup Menu`.

 ## PXE004.001 DTS option is available and works correctly